unparallel-innovation/i3-MARKET-Web-RI/README.md

 - public: contains files such images and logos.
 - styles: responsible to customize the design of the website.

+## Pre-Requisites
+To perform the authentication, the i3M Wallet software must be installed and running on the user's computer.
+Also, must be created at least one wallet entry in the app, and for wallet entry must create at least one identity as well.

+You can access [here](https://i3-market.gitlab.io/code/backplane/backplane-api-gateway/backplane-api-specification/systems/trust-security-privacy/smart-wallet/wallet-desktop.html) to get instructions to how to use it.

 ## Installation
 ```javascript
 npm install